bonniezhou/capitalone-data-contest/README.md

-capitalone-data-contest
+Capital One data contest on MindSumo
 =======================

-Submission for Capital One population data contest on MindSumo Full contest description: https://www.mindsumo.com/solutions/4269
+Submission for Capital One population data contest on MindSumo.

+Full contest description: https://www.mindsumo.com/solutions/4269